Starlight

 Astrocalendar

-After securing status as a “Starlight Tourist Destination” for the Serranía de Cuenca Astronomy Park, a key part of the certification involves scheduling and carrying out astronomical activities.
+After securing status as a “Starlight Tourist Destination”, a key part of the certification involves scheduling and carrying out astronomical activities.
 This section will ensure you stay up to date with the latest news.

 Starlight Tourist Destinations 2023.
 Castilla-La Mancha Tourism